Analyzing the usage of custom fields

 Comparing to other columns to help you make the decision

-Issues and Last value update are the best tools to identify fields that are a bit rusty, but not all such fields should be deleted.
+Issues and Last updated are the best tools to identify fields that are a bit rusty, but not all such fields should be deleted.
 Some of them might store data from your past projects that you’d like to keep for reference.
 This is where other columns should help you.

 Shows specific projects that can use this field or shows Global if the field is allowed for all projects.
 This should help you decide how important your field is.